michaelhaaf/mfa-workbook/README.md

 ### Instructions

 - Clone this directory: `git clone https://github.com/michaelhaaf/mfa-workbook.git`
-- Run pip install -r requirements.txt in your preferred python environment
+- Run `pip install -r requirements.txt` in your preferred python environment
+- Ensure your preferred python environment is version 3.9 or greater
-- Run python -m unittest to see sample use cases for each script/source file.
+- Run `python -m unittest` to see sample use cases for each script/source file.

 ## Usage